-If your healthcare provider determines you have postpartum preeclampsia, the following treatments might be prescribed:
+If your healthcare provider determines you have postpartum preeclampsia, they may prescribe the following treatments:

-Let your healthcare provider know if you are breast feeding so he or she can advise whether the medications are safe for your infant.
+Let your healthcare provider know if you’re breastfeeding (chestfeeding) so they can advise whether the medications are safe for your baby.

 What are the complications of postpartum preeclampsia?

-Left untreated, postpartum preeclampsia can lead to serious complications, including:
+Postpartum preeclampsia can lead to serious complications without treatment, including: